 Samsen

 A Thai street-food concept by chef Adam Cliff, Samsen debuted in Wan Chai in 2016, expanding to Sheung Wan three years later.
 All three Bib Gourmand locations offer trendy, vibrant interiors, reasonable prices, and bona fide flavours.
-Samsen Wan Chai is synonymous with Wagyu beef soup noodles (HKD158) and pork soup noodles (HKD158), whilst at Samsen Sheung Wan, it’s their khao soi (HKD158) with curried chicken and fresh egg noodles that is the draw – so it all depends on which type of noods you’re craving.
+Samsen Wan Chai is synonymous with Wagyu beef soup noodles (HKD158) and pork soup noodles (HKD158), whilst at Samsen Sheung Wan, it’s the khao soi (HKD158) with curried chicken and fresh egg noodles that is the draw.
 Samsen Central is the newest baby, opened in October 2024.

 Samsen, multiple locations across Hong Kong